nf-core/connectgame/connectgame/README.md

 -   [PixiJS AssetPack](https://github.com/pixijs/assetpack) Compile and optimise assets for the web.
 -   [PixiJS Spine](https://github.com/pixijs/spine) Spine animation support for PixiJS

+# License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## GSAP

+This game uses GSAP for its animations.
+You can use the free version of GSAP for some commercial projects.
+However please check the licensing options from [GreenSock](https://greensock.com/licensing/).

 # Features

 -   A simple Match-3 game with special powers and effects